rjpw/rjpw.github.io/_posts/2015-2-2-visual-architect.md

 }
 {% endhighlight %}

-Seems like it works.
+The output is a JSON serialization, as requested.

 Node-RED has already saved this into your personal workspace, and it will be there the next time you start the server.
 If you want to share this workflow with others you can easily serialize it by using their export function.
 This is what that looks like, a little "prettified" for this blog post.
+Try copying and pasting it it into a blank canvas.

 {% highlight json %}
 [{